TheeSweeney/blockchainNinja/transaction-exercise/LAB_transaction-exercise.md

 - X Clients

 Write down the different queries and transactions on post-its and hand them out to the clients.
-Write down the number one + "green" on post-its of a different color and give one of these to each of the peers, these are the blocks.
+Write down the number one + _green_ on post-its of a different color and give one of these to each of the peers, these are the blocks.
 Give the orderers the same color post-its as used for the blocks, but leave them blank.